vineeth357/Interview-Cracker/README.md

 This is a web application that helps for the preparation of interviews by providing previous year's experiences of others and also by providing good programming questions to practice.

 #### Team Members
-* Vineeth Kumar, Surya Kiran, Mukkanti Saketh
+* Vineeth Kumar, Ajay Kumar, Surya Kiran, Mukkanti Saketh

 ### Key Technologies
 * Node.js